andrelmlins/coloring/README.md

 Convert values to color simply and securely.

-- Convert in hexadecimal, rgb, hsl, cmyk and hsv formats.
+- Convert in hexadecimal, rgb, hsl, cmyk, hsv and hwb formats.
 - Sensitive case.
 - Always returns the same result for a string (Pure function).